 Who Buys SaaS Licenses?

-According to Zylo’s latest SaaS Management Index report, one in five employees purchase SaaS applications on behalf of the company.
+According to Zylo’s latest SaaS Management Index report, one in six employees purchase SaaS applications on behalf of the company.
 Individually, easy access to SaaS tools can aid employee productivity.

 But when this purchasing trend scales across a large company, these one-off employee software purchases can create many issues.